Social Security's Ticket to Work Program

 Social Security's Ticket to Work Program: How It Works, Who Qualifies, and What Happens to Your Benefits

-The Social Security Ticket to Work program is a free, voluntary program for people who receive disability benefits and want to explore employment.
-It is designed for adults ages 18 through 64 who receive Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) and want help preparing for work, finding a job, or staying employed.
+At a high level, Ticket to Work is a free, voluntary program for disabled working-aged people (more specifically, people who receive Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI)) prepare to return to work.
 The program connects participants with free employment support services, including career counseling, job search help, vocational guidance, and ongoing support.

-The goal of Ticket to Work is simple: help you see whether returning to work is realistic without immediately losing your benefits or health coverage.
-Social Security’s work incentives are meant to reduce the risk of trying to work by giving beneficiaries time, structure, and support as they test what they can do.
+The goal of Ticket to Work is simple: disabled people can explore returning to work, and determine whether that's sustainable, without immediately losing their monthly benefits or health coverage.
+To further those goals, Social Security provides work incentives that are meant to reduce the risk of trying to work by giving beneficiaries time, structure, and support as they test what they can do.

-While the program offers a great opportunity to try employment, we wanted to publish this article because we see many disability recipients run into unexpected problems when they don’t understand the Ticket to Work rules.
+While the program offers a great opportunity for disabled people to explore employment, we wanted to publish this article because we see many disability recipients run into unexpected problems when they don’t understand the Ticket to Work rules.
+I probably get two calls per month from someone who thought that they could work as much as they wanted under Ticket to Work, and then lost their disability benefits (and sometimes has to pay years of benefits back to the Social Security Administration).

 Who qualifies for the Ticket to Work program?